 From our first day in the fire service, we have the opportunity to be a leader and lead throughout probation and well beyond, until long after our retirement.
 This article is not the perfect recipe or golden ticket to pass probation.
 It takes more than a list of rules to be successful in passing probation.
-Ultimately, the responsibility of passing the probationary period rests firmly on the probationary firefighter's shoulders.
+Ultimately, the responsibility of passing the probationary period rests firmly on the probationary Firefighter's shoulders.

 Someone has to raise the American flag.
-This is an opportunity for the probationary firefighter to take responsibility for raising Old Glory for the community we have the honor to serve.
-It takes leadership from the probationary firefighter to raise the flag.
+This is an opportunity for the probationary Firefighter to take responsibility for raising Old Glory for the community we have the honor to serve.
+It takes leadership from the probationary Firefighter to raise the flag.
 No one is going to issue this order because this is our responsibility.
 It is also our responsibility to lower the flag and properly fold the flag in the evening.
 Learn proper flag etiquette and take leadership in learning how to honor the American flag.

 The probationary Firefighter must perform the next task of thoroughly checking their department-issued personal protective equipment (PPE).
 No one is going to check our gear for us in this profession.
 This is our responsibility to make sure our gear is in order and that we have all the required important pieces of our safety gear ensemble.
 Preparation is just one of the key ingredients to the recipe required for successfully passing probation.
 Thoroughly check all the components of our SCBA, including an air cylinder, mask and the batteries needed for operation.
 Also, check the flashlights and make sure the batteries are in proper working order.
 Make sure to have at least two working flashlights at all times.
 Thoroughly checking our safety gear and equipment on "Big Red" demonstrates leadership from the probationary firefighter level.
 As probationary Firefighters, it is our responsibility to ensure all Firefighter-related tools are accounted for and in working order on the apparatus.